rodrigoalcarazdelaosa/fisiquimicamente/content/en/apuntes-2ESO-3ESO/movimiento-fuerzas/index.md

 ---
-title: Motion and forces
+title: Motion and Forces
-subtitle: Main forces of nature and their effects
+subtitle: Main Forces of Nature and Their Effects
-summary: "`COMING SOON` <br> Forces and their effects.
-Concepts of speed and acceleration.
-Main forces of nature."
+summary: "`COMING SOON` <br> Forces and Their Effects.
+Concepts of Speed and Acceleration.
+Main Forces of Nature."
 tags:
 - 13-14-year-olds
 - motion